fleetingnotes/fleeting-notes-website-md/publish/posts/fleeting-notes-x-obsidian-with-local-file-sync.md

 ## What is Fleeting Notes?
 I created Fleeting Notes as a note-taking app that is similar to Google Keep in many ways.
 It allows me to quickly jot down ideas, thoughts, and to-dos in a fast and effortless manner, and it's accessible from any device (even as a [browser extension](https://chrome.google.com/webstore/detail/fleeting-notes/gcplhmogdjioeaenmehmapbdonklmdnc)).

-But where Fleeting Notes really stands out is in its ability to automatically [[setup-local-file-sync-fleeting-notes|sync with Obsidian completely offline]], thanks to its local file storage sync feature.
+But where Fleeting Notes really stands out is in its ability to automatically [[setup-local-file-sync|sync with Obsidian completely offline]], thanks to its local file storage sync feature.
 This means that I can access and edit my Fleeting Notes even when I'm not connected to the internet, just like I can with Google Keep.

 But Fleeting Notes is not just a simple note-taking app.
 It also has a focus on building connections within my notes, similar to the concept of a "[[slip-box|slip box]]" popularized by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
 This means that I can easily link related notes together and build a personal knowledge base, just like I can in Obsidian.